edmundito/ags-tween/docs/scripting/tweengame.md

 ## GetRFromColor

-    int TweenGame.GetRFromColor(int color)
+    static int TweenGame.GetRFromColor(int color)

 Returns the red value from a colour number.
+This is complementary to AGS's `Game.GetColorFromRGB`.

     int red = TweenGame.GetRFromColor(15);

 ## GetGFromColor

-    int TweenGame.GetGFromColor(int color)
+    static int TweenGame.GetGFromColor(int color)

 Returns the green value from a colour number.
+This is complementary to AGS's `Game.GetColorFromRGB`.

     int green = TweenGame.GetGFromColor(15);

 ## GetBFromColor

-    int TweenGame.GetRFromColor(int color)
+    static int TweenGame.GetRFromColor(int color)

 Returns the blue value from a colour number.
+This is complementary to AGS's `Game.GetColorFromRGB`.

     int blue = TweenGame.GetGFromColor(15);